-In the criminal context, a Statute of Limitation is a law which sets how long the State may bring charges against a suspect.
+In the criminal context, a Statute of Limitation is a law that sets how long the State may bring charges against a suspect.
 Typically, the time periods set in statutes of limitation vary by crime.
 Nevertheless, if the State fails to bring charges against a suspect within the stated time, the State cannot pursue any action against the suspect or, if it attempts to do so, the defendant can petition the court to dismiss the charges.
-Typically, the court mandated to issue a dismissal if it finds that the statute of limitations has expired.
+Typically, the court-mandated to issue a dismissal if it finds that the statute of limitations has expired.

-In California, the time period, for calculating the limit in the statute of limitations, typically starts on the day the crime is alleged to have committed.
-However, there are some instances in which the time period begins when the State knows, or should have known, that a criminal act was committed.
+In California, the time period, for calculating the limit in the statute of limitations, typically starts on the day the crime is alleged to have been committed.
+However, there are some instances in which the time period begins when the State knows or should have known, that a criminal act was committed.
 Matters falling under this aspect of the statute of limitations involve fraud and child molestation.

 Finally, an important point should be noted here.
 If a suspect is, in fact, charged with a crime, the statute of limitations is stopped (referred to as tolling the statute of limitations).
 This is an important issue, which will be revisited below.

 In California, some crimes have no statute of limitation, meaning charges can be filed at any time.
-These crimes include: